 Shinnyo Fellowship Application Process

-Students who graduate from the Carter School's Undergraduate Programs Dec 2020 through August 2021 are eligible to apply for the Shinnyo Fellowship.
+Students who graduate from the Carter School's Undergraduate Programs either the fall semester immediately prior to the deadline or the spring semester immediately after the deadline are eligible to apply for the Shinnyo Fellowship.

 Interested applicants should submit the following to firstname.lastname@example.org with the subject line Shinnyo Fellowship:

 - Current resume

 - Statement of Interest describing how the Shinnyo Fellowship will deepen your commitment to service and contribute to your post-undergraduate goals which includes thoughtful and complete responses to the items below.